-Based on the adjudicator's analysis of these elements, the decision would then set the points awarded for the claim and the dollar amount of compensation awarded.
-The IAP Model provided for compensation to be determined according to a point system defined in the Compensation Rules contained in Schedule D of the IRSSA.
-It directed adjudicators to award compensation based not only on the acts of abuse proven by a claimant, but also on the consequential harms, aggravating factors and, where proven, the loss of opportunity experienced by claimants as a result of the abuse.
+The decision would specify the amount of compensation awarded.
+In the IAP Model, compensation was determined according to a point system contained in the Settlement Agreement, based on proven acts of abuse, consequential harms, aggravating factors, and the loss of opportunity experienced by claimants as a result of the abuse.
 Discretion was given to adjudicators to adjust compensation within the range of points that were generated by the Model.
+The decision would also discuss any Future Care Plan put forward by the claimant and the amount of funding that was awarded for that Plan.